openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > Let's build our own weapon as an example.
 The kusaria-gama is a very unique weapon from Japanese history which is a combination of a chain and a kama (typical farming implement).
 >
 > **Step 1 (Choose a Category)**
 > While the kusari-gama might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
-As such, we will give it both the **One-handed Melee** and **Close Ranged** properties.
+As such, we will give it both the *one-handed melee* and *close ranged* categories.
 >
 > **Step 2 (Choose Properties)**
-> Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the **Precise** and **Forceful** properties.
-For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the **Defensive 1** property, and also the **Reach** property for striking at a distance.
-Lastly, swinging the weapon is very time-consuming, so we will give it the **Slow** property.
+> Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the *precise* and *forceful* properties.
+For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the *defensive 1* property, and also the *reach* property for striking at a distance.
+Lastly, swinging the weapon is very time-consuming, so we will give it the *slow* property.
 >
 > **Step 3 (Choose Banes)**
-> In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: **Forced Move**, **Immobile**, **Knockdown**, and **Provoked**.
+> In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: *forced move*, *immobile*, *knockdown*, and *provoked*.
 >
 > **Step 4 (Calculate Wealth Level)**
 > The total wealth level modifier of the properties chosen in step 2 is +1.
 Added to the base wealth level of 1, we arrive at a final wealth level of 2 for our kusari-gama.